apache/iotdb/docs/UserGuide/Monitor-Alert/Metric-Tool.md

     - `The Time Consumed Of Operation(50%)`: Median time spent by different client operations
     - `The Time Consumed Of Operation(99%)`: The P99 of the time consumed by different client operations
     - `The Time Consumed Of Operation(99.9%)`: The P999 time spent by different client operations
-    - `The QPS of Interface`: system interface visits per second
+    - `The OPS of Interface`: system interface visits per second
     - `The Time Consumed Of Interface`: the average time consumed by the system interface
     - `Cache Hit Rate`: cache hit rate
     - `Thrift Connection`: the number of Thrift connections established